JTMcDuff/godboundgenerator/README.md

 ## TODO
 * Write renderConflicts to render a HTML table.
 * Resolve issue with "they're" leading to strange characters.
+* Add selection boxes for number of Actors.
+* Add selection boxes for number of conflicts.

 ## Court Generation Steps
 1. Generate Organization Power Structure.  -- Working
 2. Choose or Generate Court type.  -- Working
 3. Generate at least three major actors.
 Working, set to three actors.
 4. Generate a power structure for each major actor.  -- Working.
-5. Pick at least one conflict.
-Start with one, eventually make this selectable.
+5. Pick at least one conflict.  -- Need to render conflicts.
 6. Pick a protagonist and an antagonist for each conflict.
 7. Generate a few minor actors.
 Make this selectable eventually.
 8. Generate a consequence for its destruction. -- Working.
 9. Generate at least one defense.
-Default to one, eventually make this selectable.
+Default to one, eventually make this selectable. -- Working